 Even with limited research, it consistently suggests that HMB will help you maintain your composition - this is especially relevant when it comes to higher levels of training volume where it becomes difficult to maintain caloric intake and bodyweight.

 Conclusion: Take HMB as you are piling on the miles… and also if you are an older or injured athlete.
+Creatine could also help with increasing muscle mass and maintenance, learn more here.

 Where research can be notorious for “suggesting” things, the studies on HMB and endurance are getting pretty conclusive.
 Good quality, published, independent studies have shown that HMB improves aerobic capacity (VO2 max or peak) in runners, cyclists (5) and rowers (6).